PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/README.md

 Here is a backup made by [Hev832](https://huggingface.co/Hev832) with even MORE features.
 Might be a bit advanced though: https://colab.research.google.com/drive/1UiYHNiQO9abKxShA4cgV1gwqHrWvx3Ml

+I created the minimalist version with [this](https://colab.research.google.com/github/PhoenixStormJr/ultra-fast-colab-setup-no-pip/blob/main/ultra_fast_colab_setup_no_pip.ipynb) colab notebook.
+Only for developers to use.

 # Prepare an RVC dataset:

 I also forked [Ultimate Vocal Remover](https://github.com/Eddycrack864/UVR5-NO-UI?tab=readme-ov-file) to help polish up a dataset!
 The thing is, Ultimate Vocal Remover has like...
 HUNDREDS of models, and nobody really has time to test them all. **I TESTED EVERY SINGLE ONE!!!** I have a pipeline of the BEST models to use for voice separation: